-All students at Saint Mary’s College of California are required to take an appropriate mathematics course as part of their Core requirements and/or for their major.
-In order for you to be successful in your mathematics and science classes you need to be in a college level mathematics class for which you are prepared.
+All students at Saint Mary’s College of California are required to take an appropriate mathematics course as part of their Core Curriculum requirements and/or for their major.
+In order for you to be successful in these, you must enroll in a mathematics course for which you are prepared.

 Placement Levels and Registration Permission